BIT-115-Cascadia-Main/hosting-parsons-on-github-template/StaticMethods/Methods.md

 ## Purpose:

- <p>The purpose of this exercise is to practice rearranging code steps that uses a method to convert feet to meters.
+ <p>The purpose of this exercise is to practice rearranging code steps involving a method.
+This method converts feet to meters.
 Arranging these code blocks correctly are important to your understanding of writing codes in Java using static methods.</p>

 ## Directions :